GServlet/gservlet-site/content/documentation/_index.md

 # Documentation

 The documentation  is designed for beginners who want to get started with a GServlet application from scratch.
-GServlet is built on top the Servlet API and it is running on the Groovy programming language.
+GServlet is built on top the Servlet API which it aims to simplify and it is running on the Groovy programming language.

+{{% notice note %}}
 If you have no prior experience with Groovy, you will find a very steep learning curve diving straight into it.
-There are several curated lists of online resources for learning Groovy:
+There are several curated lists of online resources for learning Groovy.
+{{% /notice %}}

+## Resources

 * [Official Groovy Programming Language website](https://groovy-lang.org)
 * [List of Programming Books](https://groovy-lang.org/learn.html#books)